hsablonniere/hubmon/README.md

 # hubmon

-Run a command and restart it when file changes.
+Run a command, watch the filesystem, stop the process on file change and then run the command again...

 ## Install